gkapsid/HomeProjects/SimpleLightSaber/Readme.md

 The saber can:

-Light in color RED
+* Light in color RED
-Light in a Rainbow effect (May the Rainbow magic be with you!)
+* Light in a Rainbow effect (May the Rainbow magic be with you!)
-Lights off when not in hand.
+* Light off when not in hand.

-Bill of materials
+## Bill of materials

 1. An old toy
 2. An ATtiny85 (maybe a 45 is also enough but not tested)